amzn/login-with-amazon-wordpress/README.md

 ## Register Your Application

 First, you will need to register your website as an Application on the App Console.
+You can find a link to the App Console at the following address: https://login.amazon.com.

 #### Register Your Login with Amazon Application
 1. In the App Console register a new application by clicking the Register new Application button.
 The Register Your Application form will appear.